isabella232/Recaptcha-Enterprise-Auth-Tree-Nodes/README.md

  the ../web-container/webapps/openam/WEB-INF/lib directory where AM is deployed.
 Restart the web container to pick up the new nodes.
 The nodes will then appear in the authentication trees components palette.

-This node assumes you have the following:
+These nodes assumes you have the following:
 * A Google Cloud Project with reCaptcha Enterprise Enabled
 * A reCAPTCHA Enterprise Key
     * That has the AM Domain whitelisted